futtta/autoptimize/readme.txt

 = I use NextGen Galleries and a lot of JS is not aggregated/ minified? =

 NextGen Galleries does some nifty stuff to add JavaScript.
-In order for Autoptimize to be able to aggregate that, you can either disable Nextgen Gallery's resourced manager with this code snippet `add_filter( 'run_ngg_resource_manager', '__return_false' );` or you can tell Autoptimize to initialize earlier, by adding this to your wp-config.php: `define("AUTOPTIMIZE_INIT_EARLIER","true");`
+In order for Autoptimize to be able to aggregate that, you can either disable Nextgen Gallery's resourced manage with this code snippet `add_filter( 'run_ngg_resource_manager', '__return_false' );` or you can tell Autoptimize to initialize earlier, by adding this to your wp-config.php: `define("AUTOPTIMIZE_INIT_EARLIER","true");`

 = What is noptimize? =